IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 - to provide data scientists with notebook functionality
 - to provide example code in the form of notebooks for services such as hbase

+If you have an Enterprise cluster, you may be able to setup Jupyter - see [here](./jupyter_setup.md) for an example script.

 Recorded video walk through:

 [![Image of Youtube Video](./docs/title.png)](https://www.youtube.com/watch?v=R4vkhGoTVgM)